How to curse in Spanish

 Write the curse words on a cue card, with the English translation on the back side.
 This is a fun game to practice with friends.
 Soon, you’ll be calling each other Cabron more often than you call them by their actual name.

 About the same amount as the average English speaker.
 Spanish curse words are used to express frustration, cause offense when needed, and be edgy.
 Most who speak Spanish won’t be shy about cursing right back at you – even if it’s in a friendly manner.

 Putting It All Together

 While studying Spanish curse words, go over each term, repeating it out loud.
 If you don’t remember what the vocabulary means look on the back of your cue card to see the English translation.
 Review the pronunciation by watching the YouTube video, clicking on the pronunciation in Google Translate or listening to online audio clips.
 After a few repetitions, while looking through the cards, you’ll remember the vocabulary through both the audio and visual associations.
 Continue repeating the vocabulary out loud until you memorize it.

 Why not take it a step further and learn some more Spanish?
 It’s a beautiful language spoken by over 330 million people around the world.
-Our native Spanish speakers offer immersive lessons via Skype to get you speaking Spanish regularly.
+Our online Spanish tutors offer immersive lessons via Skype to get you speaking Spanish regularly.

 As we noted earlier repetition is key to success.
-Use your key cards, practice with a friend, or better yet – do some Skyping with a fluent Spanish speaker.
+Use your key cards, practice with a friend, free online Spanish lessons free online spanish lessons or better yet – do some Skyping with a fluent Spanish speaker.
 You two can swear at each other like one of you just punched the other’s son square in the face.
 Bet you never thought learning a new language could be so much fun!